JoJ123/ioBroker.mihome-airpurifier/README.md

 *Alexa, turn the air purifier off*

-If you set in the Cloud adapter the "On Value" to "Last active value" the device allways start running in the latest acitve power level.
+If you set in the Cloud adapter the "On Value" to "Last active value" the device always start running in the latest active power level.

 ## Control States